seattlehomebrew/seattlehomebrew.github.io/_posts/2012-11-23-tipsy-trappist-ale-brewday.md

   * Tasted
       * December 24, 2012

 This recipe is a partial mash, which we’ve never done before but doesn’t seem too complicated: [Partial Mashing (BeerSmith)](http://beersmith.com/blog/2009/05/14/partial-mashing/).
-Maybe that was our downfall or we weren&#8217;t careful enough with keeping it clean.
+Maybe that was our downfall or we weren't careful enough with keeping it clean.

 We sparged for 90 minutes in 2 gallons of water at 155 degrees in a blue picnic cooler.
 Then added up to a total of 6 gallons to start the wort.